railroadmedia/location/README.md

 There are two directories in this package's "data" file that are not used by the software, but rather for your use in manually updating this list.
 With some creative multi-cursor editing you can take the copied content from the relevant tables in the above pages and format them so that you can create a new file and compare them to previous versions of the similarily "manually-formatted" versions of that data.

+There's script [here](https://github.com/railroadmedia/location/blob/v2.0-/docs/helpfulScript.md) that can be helpful for finding the differences.

 Use
 -------------